jtolio/pynarcissus/README.md

 this is a fork of pynarcissus by jtolds : https://github.com/jtolds/pynarcissus

-forked for the sole purpose of printing the jtold's class structure in json
+forked for the sole purpose of printing jtold's class structure in json

 enjoy